bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

 Manual install
 ^^^^^^^^^^^^^^

-After downloading the plugin you need to copy it into :file:`C:\Program Files\Bareos\Plugins``.
+After downloading the plugin you need to copy it into :file:`C:\Program Files\Bareos\Plugins`.
 Then you need to define the plugin directory and which plugin the **bareos-filedaemon** should use.
-You have to edit the **bareos-filedaemon** resource in ``path:C:\Program Data\bareos-fd.conf` as follows:
+You have to edit the **bareos-filedaemon** resource in :file:`C:\Program Data\bareos-fd.conf` as follows:

 .. code-block:: sh
    :caption: MSSQL plugin configuration

     FileDaemon {
       Name = mssqlserver-fd